 An apparent juvenile capable of flight was photographed at Hastings, Adams Co 4 Apr 2009; its provenance at that date is difficult to explain.

-Fall: Juveniles begin flocking at the end of Jun and in early Jul (Brown et al 1996); a flock of 15 juveniles was in Nebraska City 26 Jun 2003, and 180 were in Fillmore Co 3 Jul 2005.
+Fall: Juveniles begin flocking at the end of Jun and in early Jul (Brown et al 1996); a flock of 15 juveniles was in Nebraska City 26 Jun 2003, 180 were in Fillmore Co 3 Jul 2005, and 3000 at Oliver Reservoir, Kimball Co 30 Jul 2019.
 Migration probably peaks during Oct (Johnsgard 1980), when huge flocks occur.
 By late Dec, CBC data show that over 85% of Common Grackles still in the state are in the east.

 - High counts: 100,000 over Fontenelle Forest, Sarpy Co 25 Sep 2004, 100,000 over Brady, Lincoln Co 5 Oct 2004, 100,000 near North Platte 22 Oct 2009, and 100,000 in Lincoln Co 13 Oct 2016.